isomerpages/mlaw-corp/_realign/1-keyfeatures.md

 However, an [eligible](/realign/key-features#1eligiblity) party to a **Contract of National Interest** may still seek a renegotiation of the price of the contract by serving a **Notice of Negotiation for Contract of National Interest** on the other party or parties to the contract.

-Where the renegotiation fails, the party seeking a renegotiation of the price may lodge a **Notice for Repricing** with the Registrar and serve the Notice of Repricing on the other party to the contract, to seek an adjustment of the price by an Assessor.
+Where the renegotiation fails, the party seeking a renegotiation of the price may lodge a **Notice for Repricing** with the Registrar and serve the Notice for Repricing on the other party to the contract, to seek an adjustment of the price by an Assessor.

 <u>How to apply</u>